Transitional Housing Program

 within the Whitewater Unified School District area and/or have a strong connection to the Whitewater community.

-Applicants with felonies, open legal cases, or pets they are not able to rehome, are not eligible to apply.
+Applicants with felonies or pets they are not able to rehome, are not eligible to apply.

 What does our Case Management Program include?